openshift/cluster-cloud-controller-manager-operator/README.md

 ### Running Tests

 The CCCMO has multiple levels of testing: unit tests, and end to end (e2e) functionality tests.
 As a developer you should run the unit tests locally to ensure that your changes do not break the tests.
 Although running the e2e tests manually can be a rewarding experience, it is also complicated to configure and maintain.
-For these reasons it is often better to let the continuous integration systems run the e2e tests automatically for your on pull requests.
+For these reasons it is often better to let the continuous integration systems run the e2e tests automatically for you on pull requests.

 #### Local Unit Tests